Compute Architecture

 Motivation

 Compute-compute separation fundamentally addresses the issue of compute contention in a real-time database system.
-While having data ingestion and queries running on the same compute unit preserves the real-time nature of the data system because reads can easily reflect recent writes, this comes with the caveat that a spike in writes will result in degraded query performance and vice-versa.
-In addition, queries from different applications are not isolated from each other and can negatively impact one another.
+Running data ingestion and queries on the same compute unit can preserve the real-time nature of the data since reads can easily reflect recent writes.
+However, this comes with the caveat that a spike in writes will result in degraded query performance and vice-versa.
+In addition, queries from different applications are not isolated from each other and, thus, can negatively impact one another.
 Effectively, in a non compute-compute separated architecture, the read and write workloads for the data system must contend for the same set of compute resources.

 Architecture